Mysia14/FastVue-Blog-Project/content/blog/2021-11-26-fastvue-review-temp.md

 description: '"A overview from four Web Development Students about Vue.js, Nuxt.js and Tailwindcss " '
 ---
-# **Vue.js**

-If you are used to creating a lot of development projects, you have probably already wondered which tools would be the best and most efficient to assist in this function.
-Is it React, Vue or Angular?

-Who knows that framework you hear so much about would not be the best choice, or maybe that one which has just been released,  would solve all your problems?

-It's easy to get lost in the middle of so many options and end up making the wrong choices, and that's not a bad thing, as every mistake becomes new learning and improvement for the next project.

-To help you with this decision, we'll talk about a very consolidated tool and with a large number of contributors, you may have heard about it: Vue.js.

 For developers who have experience Vue.js and also for those who want to change areas, there are many opportunities with Vue.

 To put it into context, we have to make it clear that this article is not about the perfect choice that will work for all cases without exception, even why this tool has yet to be created.
 We will be presented here a short overview about the  one of the most used and robust solutions used for creating websites and that, for sure, can be the solution to some of your current pains.